ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/zipkin_guide.md

 ### Step 3 - Configure Ballerina runtime configurations

-Tracing can be enabled in your Ballerina project using configuration similar to the following in your `Config.toml` file.
+Tracing can be enabled in your Ballerina project using configurations similar to the following in your `Config.toml` file.

 ```toml
 [ballerina.observe]